Post Op Instructions

-The first 24 hours following surgery are the most critical in determining how comfortable you will be, how quickly you will heal and your risk of infection or complications with healing.
-Anything that disturbs or delays the formation of the fragile blood clots that are present can result in these problems.
+The first 24 hours following surgery are the most critical in determining how comfortable you will be, how quickly you will heal, and your risk of infection or complications with healing.
+Anything that disturbs or delays the formation of the fragile blood clots that are present can result in these complications.
 The following Do’s and Don’ts are all aimed at allowing the healing process to get started.

 - Get plenty of rest and keep your physical activity to a minimum.

 - Stick to a soft diet such as thick soup, ground beef, well-cooked vegetables, eggs, etc.

 - Use any tobacco products.
 This is very important!

 - Drink carbonated beverages.
 The bubbles dissolve the blood clot.

 - Drink alcohol.
 It causes blood vessels to expand and bleed more easily.